Monday, 26 December 2022

 Peated around 12 ppm

 The Peat(y)ful Pack Madness range would belong to another, larger range within Valinch & Mallet, called The Spirit of Art, the principle of which is to illustrate a bottle of whisky with a contemporary work of art.
 Here the bottles are adorned with the delirious and provocative images of Laura Paperina, an internationally renowned artist.
-But what interests us the most is inside the bottle, it is Ardmore distilled in 2009 and aged for 8 and a half years in a Bourbon cask before being transferred for the next three and a half years in an Oloroso Sherry cask from the famous Faraon brand.
+But what interests us the most is inside the bottle, it is some Ardmore distilled in 2009 and aged for 8 and a half years in a Bourbon cask before being transferred for the next three and a half years in an Oloroso Sherry cask from the famous Faraon brand.
 The result was distributed among 338 different bottles before going on sale in early January 2022.

 Let's Taste It :